-We look at polished stone and we discover our mirror reflection.
+We look at the polished stone and we discover our mirror reflection.

-Beautiful and enhanced color variations of the marble in mix of high density reflectivity makes us weak and strong the same time by recognizing magnitude of the nature and our ambition messing with it.
+Beautiful and enhanced color variations of the marble in a mix of high-density reflectivity make us weak and strong at the same time by recognizing the magnitude of nature and our ambition messing with it.

 But beauty fades and so polished marble.
-It is a very thin layer that represents reflectivity of the stone surface and there are number of enemies that would destroy it.
+It is a very thin layer that represents reflectivity of the stone surface and there is a number of enemies that would destroy it.

-As we know marble is calcium based rock and therefore it is acid sensitive.
+As we know marble is a calcium-based rock and therefore it is acid sensitive.
 I always compare marble to humans teeth.
 If we eat lots of acidic food it would attack enamel ( polished and protective surface ) and soon enough we would feel uncomfortable sensitivity translated into pain and discomfort.

-Marble has strong image but in fact its beauty is vulnerable and could lose its luster in matter of seconds.
-Spilling of orange juice or wine will instantly attack top layer of the polished surface by reacting with calcium concentration leaving etched or damaged mark behind it.
-Unfortunately this types of damages can not be taken off without professional stone restorers.
-The home owner’s frustration and disappointment is understandable and yet to be addressed with educational conversations.
+Marble has a strong image but in fact, its beauty is vulnerable and could lose its luster in a matter of seconds.
+Spilling of orange juice or wine will instantly attack the top layer of the polished surface by reacting with calcium concentration leaving etched or damaged mark behind it.
+Unfortunately, these types of damages can not be taken off without professional stone restorers.
+The home owner’s frustration and disappointment are understandable and yet to be addressed with educational conversations.

-Every problem has solution and so dealing with sensitive polished marble surfaces.
+Every problem has a solution and so dealing with sensitive polished marble surfaces.

 Naturally stone doesn’t come polished.
 It will be more accurate to say that it comes honed.
-The honed surface represents low sheen or low reflective surface.
-There are number of terminology words that could be used for honed surfaces.
-Satin finish, flat finish, antique finish and others.
+The honed surface represents a low sheen or low reflective surface.
+There is a number of terminology words that could be used for honed surfaces.
+Satin finish, flat finish, antique finish, and others.

-Honed finish will be alternative of polished surface and more and more we see them getting its popularity due to its look and ability to resist wear and tear.
-The best quality of honed finish will be its aging characteristics.
-Over time honed finish develops its own and unique patina that complements it’s appearance and helps the owners build up the certain tolerance that can not be achieved with aged polished stone.
+The honed finish will be an alternative of polished surface and more and more we see them getting its popularity due to its look and ability to resist wear and tear.
+The best quality of a honed finish will be its aging characteristics.
+Over time-honed finish develops its own and unique patina that complements it’s appearance and helps the owners build up a certain tolerance that can not be achieved with aged polished stone.